-Parents know that when children aren’t getting along it’s time to divide them.
+When children aren’t getting along, parents know it’s time to divide them.
 The same goes for perennials that refuse to make room for other plants in the garden.
-And daylilies are one of the biggest offenders; quickly crowding out other, more tender species, with their big, drooping foliage.
+And daylilies are one of the biggest offenders; quickly crowding out other, smaller species with their big, drooping foliage.
 But don’t despair.
 Just follow the simple steps below and you’ll have things back under control in a jiffy.

-However, over time, daylilies often grow too large for their space and stop blooming like they used to.
-Or, they start crowding out other plants in their vicinity.
-This happened to me recently when I lifted up an overgrown clump of ‘Happy Returns’ (pictured below) to find a few Heuchera ‘Obsidian’ hidden below.
+However, when daylilies grow too large for their space, they often stop blooming.
+Or, they start crowding out other species.
+This happened to me recently when I lifted up an overgrown clump of ‘Happy Returns’ (pictured below) to find a few Heuchera ‘Obsidian‘ hidden below.

 If this scenario sounds familiar, it’s time to divide your daylilies.

 The first thing you should know is this: It’s pretty hard to kill daylilies.
 In fact, I’ve left clumps out, unplanted, for an entire winter and they still flowered come June.
 However, to play by the rules, most experts advise dividing them right after they flower, or in late summer or early fall.

 Depending on your soil type, though, daylilies can be tough to dig out.
 Here in Maryland, we have heavy clay soil, so I use a long, narrow shovel with a platform step for my foot.
 This seems to be the right length for getting under the daylily while providing me with a little extra leverage.

 Following are four easy steps for how to divide daylilies.

 Start by inserting a shovel into the soil about 6 inches away from the roots.
 Dig around in a circle, gently prying up the plant as you go.
 Once the plant is loosened, slide the shovel horizontally underneath the clump and cut it from the ground.

 TIP: Most times I dig the whole clump up and immediately begin dividing.
 However, you can save a little time by leaving a small sized clump in the ground.